-The Putin regime has been steadily working to increase its control over the broadcast media.
-The leading target was the media empire of Vladimir Gusinsky, which included Russia's only independent television network, NTV, which had been critical of Putin.
+The Putin regime has been steadily working to gain control of the broadcast media.
+A key target was the media empire of Vladimir Gusinsky, which included Russia's only independent television network, NTV, which had been critical of Putin.
 Gusinski, one of the so-called oligarchs who rose to economic and political prominence under Yeltsin, was arrested in June 2000 on corruption charges.
-Many observers viewed this as an act of political repression by the Putin regime.
-Gusinsky was soon released and allowed to leave the country, but was rearrested in Spain on a Russian warrant and is being held there pending extradition to Russia.
+Many viewed this as an act of political repression by the Putin regime.
+Gusinsky was released and allowed to leave the country, but was rearrested in Spain on a Russian warrant and is being held there pending extradition to Russia.
 NTV owed several hundred million dollars to the state-controlled gas monopoly, Gazprom.
-On April 14, 2001, Gazprom took over NTV and appointed Kremlin loyalists to run it.
+In April 2001, Gazprom took over NTV and appointed Kremlin loyalists to run it.
 A few days later, Gusinsky's flagship newspaper, Segodnya, was shut down and the editorial staff of his respected newsweekly, Itogi, was fired.
-The government has also forced the prominent oligarch Boris Berezovsky to give up ownership of his controlling share of the ORT TV network, and has moved against the independent radio network, Echo Moskvuy.
+The government then forced the prominent oligarch Boris Berezovsky to give up ownership of his controlling share of the ORT TV network.
+In January 2002, TV-6, the last significant independent Moscow TV station, was shut down, the victim, many believe of government pressure.
+The government is also believed to be moving against the independent radio network, Echo Moskvuy.

 Two other developments are seen by observers as signs of authoritarianism in the Putin regime.
 A new law on political parties introduced by the government and explicitly aimed at reducing the number of parties gives the government the authority to register, or deny registration to, political parties.
-In his address to the nation on April 3, Putin suggested that the Duma be stripped of it power to debate or vote on specific components of the budget and instead either approve or reject the government's proposed budget as a whole.
+In his address to the nation in April 2001, Putin suggested that the Duma be stripped of it power to debate or vote on specific components of the budget and instead either approve or reject the government's proposed budget as a whole.